M2 COMPREHENSIVE ASSESSMENT IN ASI

 CONTINUING EDUCATION UNITS

 Module 2 will provide 30 hours of training including the assignments.
 CLASI is an approved provider of continuing education units (CEU) by the American Occupational Therapy Association.
-M2 is also approved for CEUs by the California Physical Therapy Association.
 The following AOTA CE Classification Code applies to M2: Occupational Therapy Practice.